viraj19r/notes/gitcheats.md

 `` git add . ``

 ## Github push cheats
-To push a specific branch
+To push on a specific branch
 `` git push <remote> <name-of-branch> `` (use remote = origin)

 Push all branches